erichosick/sql-watch/packages/sql-watch/README.md

 `sql-watch` is **NOT** a SQL migration tool. `sql-watch` does not support the standard `migrate up` and `migrate rollback` development process.

+## Features

+* Programming language agnostic
+* Doesn't use/rely on an ORM
+* Use any SQL testing framework
+* Enables TDD and BDD
+* Improves SQL transparency in the design and development process
+* Faster SQL development time
+* Backwards compatible with the sql migration script pattern: use `sql-watch` for development and a migration tool when pushing to production.

 ## Setup

 `sql-watch` requires a running PostgreSQL database instance and the following environment variables set: